A finite difference approach to the infinity Laplace equation and tug-of-war games: Introduction

 In this paper, we use PDE techniques to study the value functions for tug-of-war games and the solutions of equation \EQ{infinity-Laplace-PDE}.
 By changing the rules of tug-of-war when the token is very near the boundary, we obtain a new game whose value functions better approximate solutions of \EQ{infinity-Laplace-PDE}.
 In particular, the upper and lower value functions of this modified game, which we call \emph{boundary-biased $\ep$-step tug-of-war}, are continuous.
 In fact, if $f\equiv 0$ and $g$ is Lipschitz, then the (unique) value function is a \emph{minimizing Lipschitz extension} of $g$ to $\bar\Omega$, for each $\ep > 0$.
 Furthermore, the upper and lower value functions are equal, and hence the game possesses a value, under more general hypotheses than is presently known for standard $\ep$-tug-of-war.

 In contrast to \cite{Peres:2009}, we make little use of probabilistic methods in this paper.
 Instead, we study the difference equation

 which is derived from the dynamic programming principle.
 The finite difference operator $-\Delta_\infty^\ep$ is defined in \EQ{finite-difference-infinity-laplacian}, below.
 We show that if $f$ is continuous, bounded, and does not change sign in $\Omega$, then \EQ{intro-FD} possesses a unique solution subject to any given, continuous boundary data $g$.
 It follows that the boundary-biased game has a value in this case.
 Furthermore, we show that for each bounded, continuous $f$, any sequence of solutions of \EQ{intro-FD} converges (after possibly taking a subsequence) to a solution of the continuum equation \EQ{infinity-Laplace-PDE} as $\ep \to 0$.
 In the case $f\equiv 0$, Oberman \cite{Oberman:2005} and Le Gruyer \cite{LeGruyer:2007} obtained similar existence, uniqueness and convergence results for a similar difference equation on a finite graph.
-We also mention the recent work of Charro, Garc\'{\i}a Azorero, and Rossi \cite{Charro:2009,Charro:preprint}, who have used a similar approach to demonstrate the existence of solutions to mixed Dirichlet-Neumann boundary value problems for the infinity Laplace equation for $f\equiv 0$.

 Our analysis of \EQ{intro-FD} yields several new results concerning the continuum equation.
 For any $f \in C(\Omega) \cap L^\infty(\Omega)$ and $g\in C(\partial \Omega)$, we show that the Dirichlet problem